 The Chemistry & Biochemistry Graduate Admissions Committee, consisting of eight faculty members, reviews all applications to the Chemistry and Biochemistry graduate programs and makes all admissions decisions.
 The Committee reviews applications on a rolling basis beginning December 1.
 Each application is given a holistic review by at least four faculty members.
 Admission is highly selective.
 Highly motivated students with strong records of accomplishment (academic and research) in chemistry, biochemistry, or a closely related discipline are sought.
 Undergraduate research or relevant work/laboratory experience is viewed very positively.
 Prospective students are strongly encouraged to peruse our Research Programs and indicate research areas and faculty members that are of specific interest to them in the Statement of Purpose.

-Admitted students presently living in the USA are invited to Visit Maryland Day, held on March 12th – 13th, to meet with faculty, current students and staff and tour the Department, University, and surrounding areas.
+Admitted students presently living in the USA are invited to Visit Maryland Day, held in mid-March, to meet with faculty, current students and staff and tour the Department, University, and surrounding areas.
 Students who are unable to attend Visit Maryland Day are encouraged to schedule individual visits.
 Financial support to travel from locations within the continental United States for these visits is available.
 At this time, we are unable to provide financial support for international travel for prospective students.

 Admission to our PhD programs includes financial provisions to support our PhD students' graduate study.
 Newly admitted PhD students are generally offered academic-year Teaching Assistantships in combination with summer Research Assistantships for their first year of study.
 This includes: